 Alternatively, look at "Curriculum - PSHE" in the Key Information tab on our website.

-Daily assemblies also address the key values both in relation to our responsibility to teach British Values and promote our own Church of England school ethos Values.
-Each term, we focus on two values which form the basis of our assemblies.
+Daily collective worship sessions also address the key values both in relation to our responsibility to teach British Values and promote our own Church of England school ethos values.
+Each term, we focus on two values which form the basis of our collective worship.

 Parliament Week – 12 – 18 November 2018